vaughnkoch/idsenv/readme.md

 xcode-select --install
 ```

+Now that you have brew installed, you can use it to install all kinds of useful command line tools.
+Here's a list of the most popular packages: https://formulae.brew.sh/analytics/install/365d/

 ### Install core tools

-Now that you have brew installed, you can use it to install all kinds of useful command line tools.
 ```
 brew install python git bash-completion
 ```